splunk/observability-workshop/content/en/conf/opentelemetry-collector/3-receivers.md

 ## The Ninja Zone

-There is only two things needed for this ninja zone:
+There are only two things needed for this Ninja zone:

 1. Make sure you have added receiver creater and observer extensions to the builder manifest.
 2. Create the config that can be used to match against discovered endpoints.